Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Outline of the SP theory

-\item {\em The representation of knowledge}.
-Despite the simplicity of SP patterns, the way they are processed within the multiple alignment framework gives them the versatility to represent several kinds of knowledge, including grammars for natural languages, ontologies, class hierarchies, part-whole hierarchies, decision networks and trees, relational tuples, if-then rules, associations of medical signs and symptoms, causal relations, and concepts in mathematics and logic such as `function', `variable', `value', and `set'.
+Because of the intimate connection between information compression and concepts of prediction and probability \cite{li_vitanyi_2009}, the SP system is intrinsically probabilistic.
+Each SP pattern has an associated frequency of occurrence, and probabilities may be calculated for each multiple alignment and for associated inferences (\cite[Section 4.4]{sp_extended_overview}; \cite[Section 3.7]{wolff_2006}).

+The system is realised in the form of a computer model which provides all the examples of multiple alignment in this article.
+At present, the model works only with one-dimensional patterns \cite[Section 3.3]{sp_extended_overview} but it is envisaged that, at some stage, it will be generalised to work with patterns in two dimensions.

+It is intended the SP computer model will be the basis for the development of a high-parallel {\em SP machine}, an expression of the SP theory, a vehicle for research, and a means for the theory to be applied \cite[Section 3.2]{sp_extended_overview}.

+Although the main emphasis in the SP programme has been on the development of abstract concepts as outlined above, several of those concepts may be realised in terms of neurons and their inter-connections.
+This aspect of the SP theory---called {\em SP-neural}---is described in \cite[Section 14]{sp_extended_overview} and \cite[Chapter 11]{wolff_2006}.

-\item {\em The processing of knowledge}.
-The SP system has demonstrable capabilities in several areas, including natural language processing, pattern recognition, several kinds of reasoning, the storage and retrieval of information, planning, problem solving, unsupervised learning, and information compression.
+The theory has things to say about several aspects of computing and cognition, including unsupervised learning, concepts of computing, aspects of mathematics and logic, the representation of knowledge, natural language processing, pattern recognition, several kinds of reasoning, information storage and retrieval, planning and problem solving, and aspects of neuroscience and of human perception and cognition.